 4. And Lowering Therapy Bills

 Perfectionism is reaching catastrophic levels.
 Therapy bills are going through the roof.
-Anxiety, pills, depression, cutting, suicide, debt, addiction, social media obsession, gambling, drinking – we’re falling apart.
+Anxiety, pills, depression, cutting, debt, addiction, social media obsession, gambling, drinking – we’re falling apart.
 Because we can’t all be perfect.

 We need more shining examples of people being a bit useless at something, not more perfection.
 Failure is helpful for the collective good.